Low-Sodium Diet Guide for Hypertension Management

 Health Benefits of a Low-Sodium Diet

-• Reduces hypertension and risk of heart attack and stroke
+• Lowered blood pressure: Reduces the risk of hypertension-related complications, including heart attack and stroke.

-When paired with exercise, stress management, and other heart-healthy habits, reducing sodium intake is one of the most powerful ways to protect your cardiovascular system and enjoy a longer, healthier life.
+When paired with consistent exercise, stress management, and other heart-healthy habits, reducing sodium becomes a powerful strategy to protect your cardiovascular system.
+Embracing these changes can help you enjoy better health, more energy, and a longer, healthier life.
+If you’d like, I can combine all sections into a full-length, SEO-ready article.